 This problem offers children the opportunity to recognise, make and describe repeating patterns of triangles, and then challenges them to create repeating patterns of their own.

-Using cut out triangles on the floor, or stuck to the board, you could begin to make the first pattern for the group to see.
-Ask children to work in pairs to make the same pattern and continue it, using cut out coloured triangles.
+Using the interactivity, or cut-out triangles on the floor/board, you could begin to make the first pattern for the group to see.
+Ask children to work in pairs to make the same pattern and continue it, using the interactivity on a tablet or computer, or using cut-out coloured triangles.
 (You may like to print off these sheets of the triangles onto coloured paper or card.)

 A plenary could consist of sharing a few of the class' patterns, again focusing on how we know how to continue them.
 You could do this by starting the pattern and then continuing it wrongly, to see whether the children can correct you.

 Children could be offered other shapes to use in creating patterns in addition to the two triangles here.
 For example, a triangle which is half the size of each could be used as well.

 Some children might find it helpful to have more examples of patterns to continue before creating their own.